dimi309/small3d/README.md

 would like to make games for PCs using a basic set of libraries (glfw, glm, png, zlib, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ to do the rest.
-It helps you by providing you with cross-platform rendering functionality based on glfw and Vulkan.
-It can render Wavefront models, animate them as frames, map textures on them, provide some basic lighting (Gouraud shading) and also render images and text.
+It helps you by providing you with cross-platform rendering functionality based on glfw and Vulkan (many thanks to the [Vulkan Tutorial](https://vulkan -tutorial.com/)).
+You can also find OpenGL editions of the framework online.
+Since Vulkan is relatively new, those editions may be more reliable. small3d can render Wavefront models, animate them as frames, map textures on them, provide some basic lighting (Gouraud shading) and also render images and text.
 A very easy to use Sound object is also provided that can play OGG files on all supported platforms via a common interface.
 Basic collision detection has also been implemented.

-small3d works on Windows, MacOS and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation. *But this is still an experimental version, using Vulkan for the first time (many thanks to the [Vulkan Tutorial](https://vulkan -tutorial.com/)), and has a few issues like the absence of proper depth testing or the excessive use of render passes.
-The priorities during its development was to put something together pretty fast that would work the exact same way as the OpenGL version of small3d, as a proof of concept.*
+small3d works on Windows, MacOS and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation.

 All small3d dependencies, appart from the Vulkan SDK, are distributed together with its source code.
 They can be built by executing a single script (see below).